-Join Ron Davis for an in-depth discussion in this video Using SQL Server Management Studio, part of Installing and Administering Microsoft SQL Server 2014.
+Join Ron Davis for an in-depth discussion in this video Using SQL Server Management Studio, part of SQL Server 2014: Installation and Administration.

 Let's take a look at SQL Server Management Studio, which is a tool that DBAs spend a lot of time in.
 So, if you remember, I pinned SQL Server Management Studio to my taskbar, it's right down here, and I want to show you something; you're going to right-click on it, and then I've got a number of options.
 Sometimes, depending on the permissions of the account that you have logged into, you will be prevented, in SQL Server Management Studio, from doing certain actions, even though you are an administrator.

 If you encounter that, you want to do what I'm doing right here, and then right-click it again and run as administrator.
 If you don't have it pinned, I just hit the Windows key, you'll just type SQL Server, and then, over here, we'll right-click it, and we'll say "run as administrator".
 And now, SQL Server Management Studio opens, and I want to connect into my default instance, and I'll just select "Connect".
 Now, there's a number of tools that we look at; perhaps one of the coolest is the concept of doing reports.